Litvik21/cinema-app/README.md

 ## 📖 Description
-This app is look like simple visualisation of Cinema app.
+This app looks like a simple visualization of a Cinema app.
 Where you can log in or register a new account as USER.
-Also you can see actual movies and sessions for them -> choose session and buy a ticket for a movie which falls into the shopping cart.
+Also you can see actual movies and sessions for them -> choose a session and buy a ticket for a movie which falls into the shopping cart.

 ## 📋 Project structure
 **The project has an 3-Tier Architecture**